-Depending on your budget you might want to help give your teen’s dorm room an upgrade.
+Depending on your budget you might want to help give your teen’s dorm room a style upgrade.
 Here are some extras which can make any dorm feel cozier and a bit more personal.
 Note: Check the Residence Life section of the college website to find out what items are prohibited before making a mistake on a decor purchase.

 Note: We are a reader-supported site and receive compensation from purchases made through some of these links.